dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 We see this paradigm all across software development, from CSS in web development [[source]](https://edward-huang.com/distributed-system/programming/2021/02/28/why-you-should-always-design-your-api-declaratively-instead-of-imperative/) to Terraform in infrastructure management.

 The imperative setup scales poorly in large software environments.
 "While using an imperative paradigm, the user is responsible for defining exact steps which are necessary to achieve the end goal, such as instructions for software installation, configuration, database creation".
 The developer has to carefully plan every step and the sequence in which they are executed.
 Suppose a change in the setup has to be made.
-In that case, the developer has to carefully make sure the change doesn't break something else in the sequence of steps - especially if there is conditional-statements, meaning there is multiple possible paths through the sequence of steps.
+In that case, the developer has to carefully make sure the change doesn't break something else in the sequence of steps - especially if there are conditional-statements, meaning there are multiple possible paths through the sequence of steps.
 Although suitable for small deployments, imperative DevOps does not scale and fails while deploying big software environments, such as OpenStack" [[source]](https://ubuntu.com/blog/declarative-vs-imperative-devops-done-right)

 Creating a declarative configuration is a higher abstraction than declaring a configuration with sequential imperative steps.
 Every declarative API encapsulates an imperative API underneath.
 For an declarative API work, there needs to be some code behind the scenes that parses the files and acts upon them in an imperative way.
-Declarative programming can not stand alone because there will always be a sequence of imperative steps executing some operations on a machine in. [[source]](https://edward-huang.com/distributed-system/programming/2021/02/28/why-you-should-always-design-your-api-declaratively-instead-of-imperative/) and [[source]](https://ubuntu.com/blog/declarative-vs-imperative-devops-done-right).
+Declarative programming can not stand alone because there will always be a sequence of imperative steps executing some operations on a machine. [[source]](https://edward-huang.com/distributed-system/programming/2021/02/28/why-you-should-always-design-your-api-declaratively-instead-of-imperative/) and [[source]](https://ubuntu.com/blog/declarative-vs-imperative-devops-done-right).

 <!--